What is the Difference Between IP67 And IP68?

 Q5.
 Is IP67 completely waterproof?

-IP67 isn’t totally watertight, though.
+IP67 isn’t watertight, though.
 It can be submerged in water for 30 minutes at a depth of up to one meter (3.3 feet) and is protected against dust entry.
 The grade does not, however, ensure that the item will be safe under all circumstances.
 For instance, if the gadget is dropped into water or is submerged in water under high pressure, it might not be protected.

 Q6.
 Is IP68 OK for swimming?

 IP68 is suitable for swimming, yes.
-Devices having an IP68 classification are resistant to dust ingress and can be submerged in water for longer periods of time at depths greater than 1 meter.
+Devices having an IP68 classification are resistant to dust ingress and can be submerged in water for longer periods at depths greater than 1 meter.
 Depending on the particular gadget, the precise depth and time will change.

 Q7.
 Is IP68 rainproof?

 Yes, IP68 gadgets are rainproof.
-The IP68 classification indicates that the device is resistant to dust ingress and may be submerged in water for an extended period of time at depths greater than 1 meter.
+The IP68 classification indicates that the device is resistant to dust ingress and may be submerged in water for an extended period at depths greater than 1 meter.
 This indicates that the equipment can endure rain, even severe rain.

 Sunil Bhatt